Sensitive equipment vibration criteria testing

 Vibrations from footfall, vehicle pass-by, construction, aircraft, local railroads, facilities, wind, or even air pressure can all induce vibrations in a building’s structure.

 In these precision applications the smallest ground-borne vibrations may cause errors and be costly.

-Typical measurements are compared to tolerance limits defined by standards including BBN curves, IEST VC curves, and ASHRAE curves.
-These curves have are a series of curves that range in strictness based on the equipment type from surgical suites on the low end to nanotechnology applications on the high end.
+Measurements are compared to tolerance limits defined by standards including BBN curves, IEST VC curves, and ASHRAE curves.

-In doing such low level measurements, it is important to select measurement equipment with enough resolution to be able to accurately record low level signals.
-Proper sensor selection is critical.
 Additionally, using a Dynamic Signal Analyzer that has a high dynamic range is also critical to the measurement quality.
-With 120 dB or better dynamic range, SignalCalc Dynamic Signal Analyzers are well suited for low level applications.
+With 140+ dB or better dynamic range, SignalCalc Dynamic Signal Analyzers are well suited for low level applications.